survivejs/webpack-book/manuscript/developing_with_webpack/getting_started.md

 The `entry` path could be given as a relative one.
 The [context](https://webpack.github.io/docs/configuration.html#context) field can be used to configure that lookup.
 Given plenty of places expect absolute paths, I prefer to use absolute paths everywhere to avoid confusion.

-I like to use `path.join`, but `path.resolve` would be a good alternative. `path.resolve` is equivalent to navigating the file system through *cd*. `path.join` gives you just that, a join.
-See [Node.js path API](https://nodejs.org/api/path.html) for the exact details.

 If you execute `node_modules/.bin/webpack`, you should see output:

 ```bash